What is a community foundation?

 Does the Foundation provide grants?

 The Foundation has an unrestricted endowment, the Three Rivers Community Fund, which allows for annual grants.
 Grant guidelines and requirements are available online at our website www.3rcf.org.
 Grants are awarded annually in the fourth quarter of each year.
-Applications are due September 15th.
+Applications are due in mid-September each year.
 The Foundation supports a wide range of nonprofits from health and human services, education, and the arts.
-In 2014, we were able to distribute over $265,000 in grants, scholarships and designated contributions to area nonprofits.
-Since 2004, we have given over $2,000,000 back into the community.

 With all of the nonprofits in our area, does the Three Rivers Community Foundation compete with those nonprofits for funds?